How to: Recover data from LinkStation and TeraStation Duo

 Attention!
 This article contains details about the state of NAS after its resetting to factory defaults.
-Please read the article carefully for information about data recovery from a failed device after its resetting.
+Please read the article carefully for the information about data recovery from a failed device after its resetting.

 The most common causes of data loss from NAS include:

-- Software failures or faulty firmware updates;
+- Software issues or faulty firmware updates;

 - Accidental deletion of important information due to user mistakes.

-- Shut down your NAS;
+- Shut down your NAS.

-- Mark the drives (Left/Right for Linkstation and Top/Bottom for Terastation) to be able to re-assemble the device in the same order;
+- Mark the drives (Left/Right for Linkstation and Top/Bottom for Terastation) to be able to re-assemble the device in the same order.

-- Connect the drives to a PC.
+- Connect the intact drives to the computer.

 LinkStation and TeraStation have equal data layout: